ryanwelcher/wordpress-slot-fill-system/slides/wp-plugins-api.md

 ```

 ### getPlugin ###
-Retieves the settings object for a registerd plugin by name.
+Retrieves the settings object for a registered plugin by name.
 #### Params ####
 *  __name__ `string`: The name of a registered plugin.
 ### Returns ###